Salesforce Interview Questions

 Q21) What are the external ID fields?

 Ans: An external id contains a unique record identifier to import records.
-It is a custom field which has an external id attribute.
+It is a custom field that has an external id attribute.
 When the option is selected, the data import wizard detects existing records and matches with values in the import file.

 Q22) How custom settings are used in Salesforce?

 Ans: A custom setting is similar to a custom object.
 A custom setting helps the developers to create a custom set of data for the organization, profile or specific user.
 There are two types of custom settings; list and hierarchy.